radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Depending on the trust model used, the RadSec client identity can be determined differently.

 With TLS-PSK, a client is uniquely identified by its TLS-PSK identifier.

-With TLS-RAW-PUBLIC-KEY, a client is uniquely identified by the Raw public key.

 With TLS-X.509-FINGERPRINT, a client is uniquely identified by the fingerprint of the presented client certificate.